-The regatta was marred by a screaming crosswind giving a huge advantage to the lane on one side of the course, and Regatta magazine’s report of it is barred by Geoffrey Page omitting to give the GB women’s crews more than a passing reference despite going into great detail about how the men got on.
+The regatta was marred by a screaming crosswind giving a huge advantage to the lane on one side of the course, and Regatta magazine’s report of it is marred by Geoffrey Page omitting to give the GB women’s crews more than a passing reference despite going into great detail about how the men got on.

 The whole squad competed in small boats.

 Two lightweight fours raced on the Saturday in a five-boat straight final that one of them won GBR 1 was Rachel Hirst, Jo Toch, Anna Durrant and Vikki Filsell, GBR 2 was Katie Brownlow, Sue Key, Morag Simpson and Alison Brownless, although the crew names don’t mean that GBR 1 was the winner.
 On the Sunday, only one crew – Vikki Filsell, Anna Durrant, Alison Brownless and Morag Simpson – raced, finishing second out of four.

 Annabel Eyres’ main memory of her double with Kate Grose was that they struggled to go in a straight line, a fact she blames on themselves but was quite possibly because of the crosswind.

 Ratzeburg (10-11 June 1989)

 Tish Reid came third.
 Ratzeburg was not part of the main squad’s plan.

 Henley Women’s Regatta (17 June 1989)